Sriracha maker warns of ‘unprecedented shortage’ of popular products after crop failure

-(WGHP) — Lovers of sriracha-style chili sauce could soon be suffering as bottles of the sauce have become harder to find on shelves.
+Lovers of sriracha-style chili sauce could soon be suffering as bottles of the sauce have become harder to find on shelves, KTLA sister station WGHP reports.

 Huy Fong Foods, the company behind the popular Huy Fong brands of sriracha and chili sauces, warned retailers and customers in April of a “severe shortage” of the peppers used to make its sauces, blaming “weather conditions affecting the quality of chili peppers.”